chatter/dotfiles/README.md

 Set of configuration files for quickly setting up a new Mac OS X environment, along with essential applications.

+After checking out this repo, if you want the latest versions of the included submodules run `git submodules update --remote`.

 # Installing Applications

 ## [Homebrew](http://brew.sh)